kleve84/kleve84.github.io/essays/cup-java.md

 ## Give me a small nonfat drip

 Learning a new programming language has always made me uncomfortable.
-It feels like I’m walking into Starbucks for the first time, trying to order a tea without sounding like a Neanderthal.
+It feels like I’m walking into Starbucks for the first time, trying to order a coffee using the local jargon.
 Meanwhile, everyone else is speaking the language and creating drinks beautiful enough for their Instagram.
 From my novice eyes the disparity between me and a professional seems too great, that I’ll never be able to create the drink of my dreams.
 Going into Javascript I had the same feeling, but I’m enjoying the taste thus far.

 <img class="ui tiny left circular floated image" src="../images/coffee-or-tea.jpg">